curl/everything-curl/building-source.md

 All the `--with-*` options also allow you to provide the install prefix so that configure will search for the specific library where you tell it to.

+### Select SSH backend

+The configure based build offers the user to select from a variety of different SSH libraries when building.
+You select them by using the correct command line options.

+ - libssh2: `--with-libssh2`
+ - libssh: `--with-libssh`
+ - wolfSSH: `--with-wolfssh`

+### Select HTTP/3 backend

+The configure based build offers the user to select different HTTP/3 libraries when building.
+You select them by using the correct command line options.

+ - quiche: `--with-quiche`
+ - ngtcp2: `--with-ngtcp2 --with-nghttp3`

 ## CMake